Island Baseball League Rules and Regulations

 4.c An umpire has sole discretion to expel any player or manager from the game.

-4.d Fighting among players or aggressive physical contact with an umpire will not be tolerated and players expelled from the game for either violation will be subject to suspension or expulsion from the league.
+4.d Fighting or aggressive physical contact with an umpire/and or player will not be tolerated.
+Players expelled from the game for either violation will be subject to suspension or expulsion from the league.

 4.e The rules committee is concerned about possible unnecessary and violent collisions that may occur with the catcher at home plate, and with infielders at all bases.
 The intent of this rule is to encourage base runners and defensive players to avoid such collisions whenever possible.